 The Heart Failure Program at Loma Linda University International Heart Institute aims to provide patients and their families with the education and support they need to stay healthy and improve quality of life.
 Heart failure can be managed through one-on-one patient education focusing on medications, cardiac diet, lifestyle modifications and advanced cardiac planning.
 Our team of experienced cardiologists, nurse practitioners, dedicated case manager and licensed vocational nurse have worked together to offer exceptional, individualized care since 1997.
 We currently manage over 1,300 patients living with heart failure, and that number continues to grow.

 - Same-day appointments on weekdays with nurse practitioners for established patients

 - One-on-one patient education for medications and cardiac diets, as needed

 - Cardiopulmonary rehab on campus.
 This program includes education classes, monitoring during exercise, and one-on-one consultation with a dietician.

 Use of CardioMEMS pressure sensor technology for in-home monitoring

 - Access to psychology treatment for short-term intervention

 - Joint care with our electrophysiology team for patients with pacemakers/defibrillators

-- Providers who are all Board-certified in heart failure
+- Cardiology providers who are all Board-certified in heart failure

-- Monitoring with same doctors from heart failure to advanced therapies
+- Monitoring with the same cardiology experts, from heart failure to advanced therapies

 - Advanced therapies that include Left Ventricular Assist Device (LVAD) and Heart transplantation